ImLJS/RandomWalk/README.md

 2. Navigate to the project directory
 3. Run the following command in your terminal: `python random_walk.py`

-## Features - Under Development

-- Ability to adjust the number of steps in the random walk
-- Ability to change the pen color and width
-- Ability to set a maximum boundary for the random walk

 ## Customization

 You can customize the program by adjusting the parameters in the `random_walk.py` file.